Harry R. Truman: Celebrity

 Although Truman was already well-known by local residents for his various antics, he became an even bigger celebrity during the two months of volcanic activity preceding the deadly eruption of Mount St. Helens on May 18, 1980.
-Truman gave several interviews to local and national reporters and expressed his opinion that the danger of a volcanic eruption was exaggerated.
+Truman gave several interviews to local and national reporters and expressed his opinion that the danger of a major volcanic eruption was exaggerated.
 "I don't have any idea whether it will blow," he said, "but I don't believe it to the point that I'm going to pack up."
 Truman displayed little concern about the volcano and his situation: "If the mountain goes, I'm going with it.
 This area is heavily timbered, Spirit Lake is in between me and the mountain, and the mountain is a mile away, the mountain ain't gonna hurt me."
 Law enforcement and Forest Service officials were frustrated by his refusal to evacuate because the media continued to enter the volcano's restricted zone to interview him, endangering themselves in the process.
 Still, Truman remained steadfast.
 "You couldn't pull me out with a mule team.
 That mountain's part of Truman and Truman's part of that mountain."

-Truman told reporters that he was knocked from his bed by precursor earthquakes, so he responded by moving his bed to the basement.
+Truman told reporters that he was knocked from his bed by precursor earthquakes, so he responded by sleeping in the basement.
 He claimed to wear spurs to bed to cope with the earthquakes while he slept.
 He scoffed at the public's concern for his safety, responding to scientists' claims about the threat of the volcano that "the mountain has shot its wad and it hasn't hurt my place a bit, but those goddamn geologists with their hair down to their butts wouldn't pay no attention to ol' Truman."